Find Schools

 $20,266 Avg Student Debt

-The average in-state tuition and fees for students at UMCP is $10,955.
+Full-time students from Maryland pay an average of $10,955 in tuition and fees if they choose to attend UMCP.
 Those students who come from outside the state pay an average of $38,638.
 Bachelor’s Degree recipients from UMCP accumulate an average of $20,266 in student debt by the time they complete their degree.

 #17